bastazini/Nest-site-selection-by-the-Tawny-bellied-Seedeater-Sporophila-hypoxantha-in-southern-Brazilian-uplan/README.md

-R code used in the manuscript Nest site selection by the Tawny-bellied Seedeater Sporophila hypoxantha in southern Brazilian upland grasslands, by Franz, I., et al. in review.
+R code used in the manuscript
+Nest site selection by the Tawny-bellied Seedeater Sporophila hypoxantha in southern Brazilian upland grasslands, by Franz et al., in review.